- Jennifer Novelli

 - Don Roberts has a Ph.D. in history and a Certificate in Latin American Studies from the University of Pittsburgh.
 He has lived in Latin America (Venezuela and Mexico) for three years.
 He is a retired History Lecturer (Pitt) and public school teacher (Pittsburgh).
 Don joined the board of Building New Hope in 2008 to support their grassroots projects.

-- Loraine Taylor, a retired Spanish teacher, serves as the board’s secretary.
+- Loraine Taylor, board Secretary, is a retired Spanish teacher.
 A longtime supporter of Building New Hope, she was a member of the first work brigade in 1992 that completed two projects in Nueva Esperanza, El Salvador.
 She has visited Granada, Nicaragua, twice to observe Building New Hope’s programs.
 In Pittsburgh she enjoys volunteering as a BNH representative at various outreach events.